Meknes Fes-meknes, Morocco Travel Guide

 Ensure all windows and doors are locked, and consider pausing mail deliveries or arranging for pet care.

-Maintain readily accessible emergency numbers for police, fire, ambulance, your embassy/consulate, and trip coverage throughout your trip.
+Maintain readily accessible emergency numbers for police, fire, ambulance, your embassy/consulate, and trip coverage for the duration of your journey.

 Explore genres like Andalusian music (classical Moroccan-Arabic), Gnawa music (spiritual and rhythmic), or Berber folk music.